Western Barn Owl Tyto alba schmitzi Hartert, 1900

 Seasonality in Madeira: All year

-Diet: In Madeira it hunts at night, catching mainly rats, rabbits and road kills.
+Diet: In Madeira it hunts only at night, catching mainly rats, rabbits and road kills.

 Status